as705d/Enhanced-Quantization/README.md

     NotImplementedError
 ```
 Our idea is defined in the ```weight_grid_setting``` function.
-It also applies only to 2-bit.
+It also applies only to 2-bit weight.
 If the ```N_grid = True```, our idea applies.
 In the opposite case, the existing method applies.
 ```Z > 0``` and you are free to choose.